netbox-community/go-netbox/docs/IKEProposal.md

 ### NewIKEProposal

-`func NewIKEProposal(id int32, url string, display string, name string, authenticationMethod IKEProposalAuthenticationMethod, encryptionAlgorithm IKEProposalEncryptionAlgorithm, authenticationAlgorithm IKEProposalAuthenticationAlgorithm, group IKEProposalGroup, created NullableTime, lastUpdated NullableTime, ) *IKEProposal`
+`func NewIKEProposal(id int32, url string, display string, name string, authenticationMethod IKEProposalAuthenticationMethod, encryptionAlgorithm IKEProposalEncryptionAlgorithm, group IKEProposalGroup, created NullableTime, lastUpdated NullableTime, ) *IKEProposal`

 NewIKEProposal instantiates a new IKEProposal object This constructor will assign default values to properties that have it defined,